 It is important to remember that there are 5 genes that are known to cause Lynch syndrome and each of these genes have their own unique cancer risk numbers.
 The MLH1, MSH2, and EPCAM genes are associated with a higher risk of cancers (as described in the above table), while the MSH6 and PMS2 genes are still associated with an increased risk for cancer, just not as high as with MLH1, MSH2, and EPCAM.
 All individuals who have Lynch syndrome should be offered additional surveillance and screening regardless of which of the five genes is causing their Lynch syndrome.

-Genetic testing for mutations that cause Lynch syndrome has been available for many years, and the testing methods have changed and improved over time.
+Genetic testing for pathogenic variants that cause Lynch syndrome has been available for many years, and the testing methods have changed and improved over time.
 There are several different ways to approach to testing in these genes, depending on the history and any prior testing that may have been done.
 Different approaches include:

 This testing is different from other types of genetic tests because it is done specifically on a person’s cancer/tumor.
 Some hospitals complete this testing on all patients diagnosed with colon or uterine cancer as part of their treatment, while other facilities do not.
 The IHC test for Lynch syndrome (also called mismatch repair deficiency) is a screening test, meaning that it cannot tell us with 100% certainty whether or not someone has Lynch syndrome.
 It also may not find all patients that truly have Lynch syndrome.
 More commonly, positive results from IHC screening end up being a false positive, meaning that the person’s tumor looks like Lynch syndrome, but this is later ruled out by genetic testing.
 Individuals who have an abnormal IHC screening test should be referred to speak with a genetic counselor to discuss the results and help determine if genetic testing for Lynch syndrome is indicated and something that the patient wants to do.
 Many patients do not know if an IHC screening test was performed on their cancer, but you can ask your doctor about this information.

 Other than someone’s personal history of cancer, another piece of information that we can use to help determine if someone is at a higher risk to have Lynch syndrome is your family history.
-The National Comprehensive Cancer Network (NCCN) is a group of medical professionals that regularly meet to look over any updates in research studies and determine recommendations for who should be considered at a higher risk for one of these gene mutations, and thus should be offered genetic testing.
+The National Comprehensive Cancer Network (NCCN) is a group of medical professionals that regularly meet to look over any updates in research studies and determine recommendations for who should be considered at a higher risk for one of these pathogenic gene variants, and thus should be offered genetic testing.

 Cancers that are associated with Lynch syndrome include: colon cancer, uterine cancer, ovarian cancer, pancreatic cancer, stomach cancer, small intestinal cancer, hepatobiliary cancer, brain cancer (specifically glioblastoma), urinary tract cancer (specifically renal pelvic type), and sebaceous skin tumors/cancer.